Seven Significant Uses of Nzu, Sacred White Chalk, in Odinani (Igbo Way of Being)

 Nzu, known as a sacred white chalk in Igbo culture, also known as Kaolin across other West African communities, holds profound significance as a sacred substance symbolizing purity and ancestral wisdom among other things.
 It is a significant tool for various rituals and purposes in Odinani, and it holds vital symbolism within Igbo cultural practices.

-Here are seven different ways Nzu is used in Odinani:
+Seven different ways Nzu is used in Odinani:

 1. Purification: In Igbo traditions, Nzu holds a significant role in rituals and ceremonies as it symbolizes purity and embodies the spiritual essence of positive energies crucial to Igbo cultural practices, which embraces the coexistence of spiritual and physical realms.
 Nzu can be used for purification by applying it on the body after a bath as it is believed to have the ability to cleanse and protect one from evil.
 During Igo Ofo or Igo Mmuo veneration activities, it is used to facilitate clear communication with one's higher self and forces, emphasizing the necessity of purity for this spiritual connection, as well as the need to ward off negative energies.